 Both the ball and the socket are covered in cartilage, which prevents friction between the bones when a person moves their legs.

-When a person undergoes a traditional hip replacement surgery, the entire hip joint is removed and replace with either metal or durable plastic components.
-An Anterior Hip Replacement surgery is significantly less invasive.
+When a person undergoes a traditional hip replacement surgery, the entire hip joint is removed and replaced with either metal or durable plastic components.
+Anterior hip replacement surgery is significantly less invasive.

 Anterior Hip Replacement